mrspeaker/moncroffe/README.md

 > other

 - Sounds of other players
+- sound for player disconnect
 - VR head tracking doesn't aim gun
 - VR Should walk in direction looking

 ## Needs

 - Greedy meshing.
 Currently had basic face-culling only.
-- Block-based lighting
-- Shift-walk for overhang picking?
 - Camera pitch/yaw not same as minecraft when looking up/down
 - Leaderboard (global)